Fazil-Sh/Volume-bot-Binance/README.md

 # How the bot works:
 1) Parses the top coins by trading volume
-2) Counts the trading volume for each coin
+2) If the trading volume is greater than the threshold, a signal is sent to Telegram

 # How to use:
 Pass in a class instance of the number of coins to track